Join us for on-site volunteer work, and help Bluff Lake thrive! Here are a few of the ways you can help:

 Warm Weather Months

 Between the months of April and October, small groups of volunteers meet regularly at Bluff Lake to conduct restoration projects.
 The groups meet every Wednesday at 8:00 a.m.
 Depending on the week, the group plants willows or trees, pulls invasive species, collects seeds, or repairs trails.
+Please contact our site manager if you are interested as the schedule can vary.

 Cold Weather Months